johndimm/JasminePOST/README.md

 message: undefined
 ```

-The fix is to notice hat body.response no longer has a hash of the POST parameters.
-Instead,
+The workaround is easy.
+The response no longer has a hash of the POST parameters.
+But
-it has an object with one key that is a string with the hash.
+they are available.
+The field body.response is an object with one key
+that is itself a JSON string that parses to the hash.
 The value at that key is the
 empty string.
+Doesn't look right, but the information is there.

-We can parse the key and use the resulting object:
+You can parse the key and use the resulting object:

 ```
   var keys = Object.keys(req.body);